 The kicker is that many processed foods don’t generate all that large of portions… yet people are gaining weight.

 Most foods purchased are processed.
 Think bread, cereal, pasta, salad dressings, sauces, wraps, breaded chicken… tons of food that many people believe is healthy.
 The fallacy is thinking that eating less of this food will result in losing weight.
 This simply doesn’t work… especially in the long run.

 Moreover, many processed foods are low in fat and therefore have a low-calorie count.

 Yet, these foods contain terrible ingredients that get you fat.

-The point is you are better eating more healthy calories than fewer unhealthy calories… and this is why seeking to lose weight with a strictly counting-calorie diet is not, in my view, the best strategy.
+The point is you are better at eating more healthy calories than fewer unhealthy calories… and this is why seeking to lose weight with a strictly counting-calorie diet is not, in my view, the best strategy.

 There is more to losing weight than counting calories.
 There’s a lot of bad stuff in processed foods that result in weight gain and excess fat.
 The following are resources that support the above.

 2. The Diet Blinder Effect

 When on counting calorie diets, it’s easy for your life to become consumed with counting calories.